ayoayco/notes/programming/web-service.md

 # Web Services

 Web services make the front-end / back-end architecture possible, where most (if not all) business logic are separated from rendering the view.
 Here comes two popular types of Web APIs: REST and SOAP.
-REST, if I understand it correctly, serves JSON; while SOAP serves XML.
+REST, if I understand it correctly, can serve with any prototype such as HTTP or SMTP; while SOAP *is* a prototype particularly for XML-based exchange.

 ## REST APIs

-REST APIs have become popular with the rise of JavaScript because it serves data in JSON format, which is built in / native in JS.
+REST APIs have become popular with the rise of JavaScript because it can data in JSON format, which is built in / native in JS, among other reasons.
 Many of today's most popular web applications provide Back-end API endpoints to provide integration capabilities for programmers.

 ## Micro-Services